AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module5/ex2.md

   ![ETL](./images/inf21.png)

-  As you can see, this connection uses Adobe IO-credentials to connect to Adobe Experience Platform.
-It also requires you to upload the private key of your Adobe IO-credentials onto our Informatica-server.
+  As you can see, this connection uses Adobe I/O-credentials to connect to Adobe Experience Platform.
+It also requires you to upload the private key of your Adobe I/O-credentials onto our Informatica-server.
 This is something only a server admin can do, so you can't setup your integration yourself.

 Please continue with the next exercise.